jerschneid/grasshopperfinance/www.grasshopperfinance.dev.cc/wp-content/themes/ritz/readme.txt

 Ritz includes support for Infinite Scroll in Jetpack and other standard plugins.

 == Changelog ==
+= 1.1.2 =
+* Recommended Hubspot All-In-One Marketing plugin for Forms, Popups, Live Chat.

+= 1.1.1 =
+* SEO optimisation related to header tags

+= 1.1.0 =
+* Made the theme compatible to Gutenberg (â€œwideâ€? and â€œfullâ€? options not added)

+= 1.0.6 =
+* Border radius added to scroll to top element

+= 1.0.5 =
+* Author name updated in the comments block
+* Author URI updated in the comments block
+* Theme URI updated in the comments block
+* Author name updated in the footer theme credit
+* Author URI updated in the footer theme credit

+= 1.0.4 =
+* CSS added for checkbox of the comment form
+* More social icons added

 = 1.0.3 =
 * Fixed issue of sub-menu